Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 - Confirm all buttons from each redirect to the desired / correct page.

 4. Book collection focus
-- cHECK IF 4 books of a specific collection appears
+- Check if 4 books of a specific collection appears
 - Check if Amazon link redirect user to the book details on Aamazon to purchase
 - Check if Save on wishlist button pushes data to profile